matthew1232/stockx-api/README.md

 ## User

 #### Login
 You can login to StockX by using the `login` method.
-This takes in 2 parameters in the object
+This takes an Object parameter with two entries:
-* user - The account email/username
+* username - The account email
 * password - The account password

 For example: